SIVAmech123/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

+## Name:R.sivakumar
+## Reg:23013501

-# Experiment--05-Implementation-of-flipflops-using-verilog
+##  Experiment--05-Implementation-of-flipflops-using-verilog
-### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
+## AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+## HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
-### SOFTWARE REQUIRED:   Quartus prime
+## SOFTWARE REQUIRED:   Quartus prime
-### THEORY
+## THEORY
-SR Flip-Flop
+## SR Flip-Flop
 SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.

 ![image](https://user-images.githubusercontent.com/36288975/167910294-bb550548-b1dc-4cba-9044-31d9037d476b.png)